2024 FIBA U15 Women's South American Championship

-The 2024 FIBA U15 Women's South American Championship was the 24th edition of the South American basketball championship for women's under-15 national teams.
+The 2024 FIBA U15 Women's South American Championship was the 24th edition of the South American basketball championship for under-15 women's national teams.
 The tournament was played at Domo Bolivariano in Barquisimeto, Venezuela, from 6 to 10 November 2024.

 First round

 In the first round, the teams were drawn into two groups of four.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs.

 All times are local (Venezuelan Standard Time – UTC-4).